-The Top 7 Wedding Colors of 2021 and How to Use Them
+The 5 Trending Wedding Colors for 2022 and How to Use Them

-If you're recently engaged (or if you've had to reschedule your wedding and want to switch up your original plans), these trending wedding colors for 2021 are bound to inspire your color palette selection.
-Thanks to industry experts, we got a first look at the new wedding colors you can expect to see everywhere throughout the next year, from attire to floral arrangements and beyond.
+If you're recently engaged, one of the first things to focus on when you start wedding planning is nailing down your color scheme and decor aesthetic (hint: check out The Knot's Style Quiz for ideas).
+Planning to get married later this year?
+These trending wedding colors for 2022 are here to inspire your color palette selection.
+Thanks to industry experts, we have a first look at the most popular wedding colors you can expect to see everywhere throughout 2022, from table settings and floral arrangements to wedding cakes and beyond.

-As a result of the uncertainty and challenges brought on by the pandemic, couples are turning to lighter, mood-boosting hues and going back to the basics for their 2021 wedding colors.
-Find out exactly what those colors are—and how you can use them for your own wedding—below.
+The overarching theme: As a result of the pandemic, couples are turning to lighter, mood-boosting hues and going back to the basics for their 2022 wedding colors.

 How to Use It